Chargebackhit API Reference

 Update merchant

-The method to update individual MID (Merchant) details using a unique identifier id.
+The method to update individual MID (Merchant) details using a unique identifier, id.

 path Parameters